South African intervention in Lesotho: Intervention

 In light of the rising crisis and lack of support from elements of the state, the de jure ruling party, the LCD, sent a plea for military assistance to South Africa and Botswana.
 At the time of the intervention, both Mandela and Deputy President Thabo Mbeki were out of South Africa, with Home Affairs Minister Mangosuthu Buthelezi serving as acting president.
 Mandela approved the deployment of the South African National Defence Force (SANDF) to Lesotho on 22 September 1998 to quell the rioting and maintain order.
 Botswana Defence Force soldiers were also deployed.
 The operation was described as an "intervention to restore democracy and the rule of law".
 The SANDF contingent included a squadron of Ratel-90 and Rooikat armoured fighting vehicles seconded from 1 Special Service Battalion.

 Widespread arson, violence, and looting occurred despite the presence of SADC soldiers.
 The central business district of the capital, Maseru, was burned down by opposition supporters.
 The heavily damaged city required a period of several years of rebuilding.

 International reactions

-South Africa was accused in some quarters of using its military and diplomatic superiority as a regional hegemon to dominate and meddle in the internal affairs of its much smaller, weaker enclave to further its own strategic interests, in particular the water supply to its economic hub, Gauteng Province.
+South Africa was accused in some quarters of using its military and diplomatic superiority as a regional hegemon to dominate and meddle in the internal affairs of a smaller nation to further its own strategic interests, in particular the water supply to its economic hub, Gauteng Province.
 South Africa is the largest economic and military power in the SADC.
 Despite this, many influential powers such as the United Kingdom, United States of America and the European Union supported the SADC intervention in Lesotho as an "appropriate assumption of regional responsibility".